123456789ahmadraza12-coder/documentation/content/applications/productivity/voip/axivox/axivox_config.rst

 To configure Axivox in Odoo, go to the :menuselection:`Apps` application, and search for `VoIP`.
 Then, install the :guilabel:`VoIP` module.

-Next, go to :menuselection:`Settings app --> General Settings --> Integrations section`, and fill out the :guilabel:`VoIP` field:
+Next, go to :menuselection:`Settings app --> General Settings --> Integrations section --> VoIP`.
+Click :guilabel:`Manage Providers`, then :guilabel:`New`.
+Fill in the following information: out the :guilabel:`VoIP` field:

+- :guilabel:`Name`: type `Axivox`.
+- :guilabel:`WebSocket`: type in `wss://pabx.axivox.com:3443`
 - :guilabel:`OnSIP Domain`: set the domain created by Axivox for the account (e.g., `yourcompany.axivox.com`)
-- :guilabel:`WebSocket`: type in `wss://pabx.axivox.com:3443`
 - :guilabel:`VoIP Environment`: set as :guilabel:`Production`

 .. image:: axivox_config/voip-configuration.png